istio/istio.io/_docs/index.md

 - The latest Istio monthly release is {{site.data.istio.version}}: [download {{site.data.istio.version}}](https://github.com/istio/istio/releases), [release notes]({{home}}/about/notes/{{site.data.istio.version}}.html).

-- Nostalgic for the days gone by?
+- Nostalgic for days gone by?
 We keep an [archive of the earlier releases' documentation](https://archive.istio.io/).

 - We're always looking for help improving our documentation, so please don't hesitate to [file an issue](https://github.com/istio/istio.github.io/issues/new) if you see some problem.